How Can I Cook Meat Evenly On The Grill?

 If you have a cut of meat that is uneven in thickness, such as a chicken breast or a pork chop, you can use a meat mallet or a rolling pin to pound it to an even thickness.
 This will not only ensure more even cooking but also tenderize the meat, making it easier to grill.

-See also What Are Some Common Meat Cooking Mistakes?
+See also What Are Some Tips For Cooking Meat In A Pressure Cooker?

 Marinating the Meat